 - 4. As part of the enrolment process, students and parents are advised about opportunities to participate in co-curricular programs at the College. - 5.
 Students are expected to participate with the College rather than for an external organisation whenever the College offers the same activity at a suitable level and with competent coaching.
 The College upon application may grant an exemption from participation in a College activity. - 6.
 Teaching staff are expected to be involved in at least one co-curricular activity each year. - 7.
 Parents are encouraged to contribute to co-curricular activities wherever possible.
 The College will be proactive in providing a welcoming and inclusive environment to facilitate parent participation in co-curricular activities. - 8.
 Financial support for the running of co-curricular activities is provided as far as resources permit. - 9.
 Students from other schools may participate in College co-curricular activities with the permission of the Principal.
-Permission will usually only be given if there is some advantage to the activity. - 10.
-To ensure that the safety and well-being of students has the highest priority at all times, all staff, parents and volunteers involved in co-curricular activities must adhere to the Daramalan Staff Code of Conduct. - 11.
-All co-curricular activities with the College which involve students of the College are subject to the policies and normal expectations of the College, including: - parents and volunteers who are not staff must undergo required child protection screening and provide evidence of this. - volunteers who are not staff must be provided with an induction package that includes information regarding conduct with children. - 12.
-All co-curricular activities, including tours and functions and any teams or groups that bear or use the name or logo of 'Daramalan' are subject to the policies and sanctions of the College - 13.
-The College will have a Co-curricular Committee which will oversee the implementation of this policy, including: - coordinate all weekend sport and other activities run by the College, - co-ordinate payments to staff for co-curricular work - obtaining prior approval of the Principal for changes or additions to sports uniform or touring apparel.
+Permission will usually only be given if there is some activities to the activity. - 10.
+To ensure that the safety and well-being of students has the hole provity at all times, all staff, parents and volunteers involved in co-curricular activities must advere to the Daramalan Staff Code of Conduct. - 11.
+All co-curricular activities with the College yards in vive tudents of the College are subject to the policies and normal expectations of the College including: - parents and volunteers who are not stark dust undergo required child protection screening and provide evidence of this. - volunteers who are not staff nest be provided with an induction package that includes information regarding conduct with hildren. - 12.
+All co-curricular activities allucture ours and functions and any teams or groups that bear or use the name or logo of 'Dara palan are subject to the policies and sanctions of the College - 13.
+The College will have a Co-curricular Committee which will oversee the implementation of this policy, including. - coordinate all weekend sport and other activities run by the College, - co-ordinal par nents to staff for co-curricular work - obtaining prior approval of the Principal for changes or additions to sports uniform or touring apparel.